wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--syscheck.md

 - [ ] Check whodata in Amazon Linux.
 - [ ] Check the option `follow_symbolic_link` only for directories, not files.
 (Since v3.8.0)

 ### Windows

 - [ ] Check syscheck alert for adding a file
 - [ ] Check syscheck alert for moving a file
 - [ ] Check syscheck alert for modifying a file
 - [ ] Check syscheck alert for deleting a file
+- [ ] Verify that whodata does not block files. https://github.com/wazuh/wazuh/pull/3872